End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: Simulation results

 The values of the transmitter trainable parameters found by the end-to-end optimization of the communication system are reported in \tablename~\ref{tab:const_lpa_false} for $\nonlinfactlpa = \nonlinfactlpa[LPA]$, and in \tablename~\ref{tab:const_lpa_true} for $\nonlinfactlpa = \nonlinfactlpa[E2E]$.
 The tables also report the average power of the transmitted waveforms generated using those parameters.
 These optimized transmitter parameters (eigenvalues and $\nftb[i]$-constellations) and the resulting time-domain waveforms are shown in \figurename~\ref{fig:const_and_waveforms} for \subref{fig:const_lpa} $\nonlinfactlpa = \nonlinfactlpa[LPA]$ and \subref{fig:const_e2e} $\nonlinfactlpa = \nonlinfactlpa[E2E]$.

 Starting from the ($\nonlinfactlpa = \nonlinfactlpa[LPA]$) scenario, a qualitative analysis of the optimized constellations (\figurename~\ref{fig:const_lpa}) indicates that the \ac{AE} optimizes the eigenvalues (configurations 2 and 3) by decreasing their imaginary part.
 As the transmitted power in this scenario is only determined by the imaginary part of the eigenvalues, decreasing the eigenvalues is equivalent to reducing the average power of the waveforms and extending their temporal duration.
 Observing the corresponding waveforms (dashed curves in \figurename~\ref{fig:tx_waveforms}-(iii, iv)), the imaginary parts of the eigenvalues are decreased up to the point where the waveforms would not fit any more within the symbol slot of 1~ns.
 For the case where only the $\nftb[i]$-constellations can be optimized (configuration 1), the constellations found have a relative phase difference of $0.25\pi$.
 More importantly, the radius of the first constellation ($\cradius[1]$) is decreased during the optimization whereas the radius of the second constellation is increased ($\cradius[2]$).
 These radius values cause the time waveform to have the first (second) solitonic component respectively delayed (anticipated) with respect to the center of the time window, as can be seen in \figurename~\ref{fig:tx_waveforms}-(iii).
-Interestingly, the \ac{AE} optimization (both in terms of phase difference and radii) converges to a set of constellations similar to that reported in \cite{Gaiarin2018} where the constellations were manually optimized to minimize the \ac{PAPR} of the generated waveforms.
-Finally, in \cfg{3} the radii of the constellations are tuned by the \ac{AE} similarly to the previous case, but given that now the imaginary part of the eigenvalues is reduced, enlarging the temporal duration of the soliton, the value of the radii of the constellations is closer to 1 compared to the \mbox{\cfg{1}}.
+Interestingly, the \ac{AE} optimization (both in terms of phase difference and radii) converges to a set of constellations very similar to that reported in \cite{Gaiarin2018} where the constellations were manually optimized to \ul{maximize performance by minimizing} the \ac{PAPR} of the generated waveforms,\ul{ and further investigated in} \cite{GaiarinJLT2020}. \ul{Note that the transmission system in }\cite{Gaiarin2018,GaiarinJLT2020}\ul{ was equivalent, i.e. 80-km spans with lumped }\ac{EDFA}\ul{ amplification.
+In the following, this system will therefore be considered as the reference NFDM system for benchmarking} Finally, in \cfg{3} the radii of the constellations are tuned by the \ac{AE} similarly to the previous case, but given that now the imaginary part of the eigenvalues is reduced, enlarging the temporal duration of the soliton, the value of the radii of the constellations is closer to 1 compared to the \mbox{\cfg{1}}.
 A deviation from unitary radii would quite rapidly result in waveforms extending beyond the allowed symbol slot.